 OSTEOPATHIC PHYSICIAN (DO) AS A PRIMARY SUPERVISOR

-- The application for supervision of a Physician Assistant can be obtained from the State Board of Osteopathic Medicine at the above address.
+- The application for supervision of a Physician Assistant can be found on the PALS website.

 MD AS PRIMARY SUPERVISOR AND DO AS AN ALTERNATE

 - A DO may act as an alternate supervising physician for a MD.

 - The Medical and Osteopathic Boards now require 3 hours of child abuse CME and 4 hours of opioid training CME for initial licensure.
 At the time of license renewal, the licensee must have 2 hours of child abuse CME and 2 hours of opioid training CME.